Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/Bot/README.md

 - [Bot - Video Broadcaster](#BotVideoBroadcaster): This example demonstrates how to automaticaly broadcast video stream in a conference.

+- [Bot - Video Orchestrator and Video Broadcaster](#BotVideoOrchestratorAndVideoBroadcaster): Using an Adaptive Card from Bot Video Orhcestrator, select one or several Bot Video Broadcaster to stream video in a conference

 <a name="StateMachine"></a>
 ## State Machine
 ---